-Ellen Degeneres Sparks Old Man Comparisons As Paparazzi Photos Shock The World
+Ellen DeGeneres Sparks Old Man Comparisons As Paparazzi Photos Shock The World

 “WTH happened to Ellen?
 She’s looking more and more like a man,” another wrote.

 “That’s a terrible haircut.
-She used to be attractive but now……lady looks like a dude,” a user remarked in what was ultimately somewhat of a hurtful manner.
+She used to be attractive but now……lady looks like a dude,” a user remarked.

 Similar responses filled the comments section, with many fans appearing taken aback.
 While one user wrote that they’d never seen the star looking “worse,” another suggested that she has let herself go.

 Fans would likely argue that Ellen looks great for her age.
-While a starlet look such as the one channeled by Friends star Jennifer Aniston was never Ellen’s style, the host’s trendy wardrobe, trademark sneakers, and youthful complexion often garner remarks over how good she looks for someone who is now over 60.
+While a starlet look such as the one channeled by Friends star Jennifer Aniston was never Ellen’s style, the host’s trendy wardrobe, trademark sneakers, and youthful complexion often garner compliments.
 Nonetheless, it appeared that this set of viewers hadn’t quite expected to see Ellen looking like this.

-Ellen tends to receive more positive feedback over on her Instagram, where 75.7 million viewers await her updates.
+Ellen tends to receive more positive feedback over on her Instagram account, where 75.7 million viewers await her updates.